Probation & Dismissal

 Recommendation for Dismissal

-A student on probation will be reinstated in good standing if, in the judgment of the faculty and administration, the professionalism problems have been corrected in accordance with the student’s remediation plan.
-A student’s failure to comply with the remediation plan will result in dismissal from the program.
+At the end date of the remediation plan, a student on probation will be reinstated in good standing if, in the judgment of the faculty and administration, the professionalism concerns have been corrected in accordance with the student’s remediation plan.
+Peer evaluations may be considered in this evaluation process.
+A student’s failure to comply with the remediation plan at any time during the probationary period may result in dismissal from the program.
+Should a relapse occur after a period of probation has ended, the student may be placed on another remediation plan or may be recommended for dismissal without probation.

 Appeal process for students